k2view-academy/K2View-Academy/academy/Training_Level_1/02_Fabric_Architecture/2_2_FabricArchitectureQuiz.md

 \- A: A single database residing on a dedicated PostgreSQL server, residing on a single node server to increase access speed and reduce network latency.

-\- B: As multiple digital entities (or Logical Unit Instances), each stored as an SQLite micro-database that is compressed and stored on Cassandra distributed DB.
+\- B: Multiple Digital Entities (or Logical Unit Instances), each stored as an SQLite micro-database that is compressed and stored on a Cassandra distributed database.

-\- C: As a single binary file pointing to different databases distributed across external networks.
+\- C: A single binary file pointing to different databases distributed across external networks.

  (***Solution 5: B - Note that Fabric can be configured to avoid storage of Sqlite file in Cassandra.***)

-#### Question 6: Fabric connections
+#### Question 6: Fabric Connections

 Users can query Fabric from external systems by: